oasis-tcs/openc2-jadn/jadn-v1.0-wd01.md

 * For the ArrayOf type, if *unique* is present, an instance MUST be considered invalid if it contains duplicate values.

+#### 3.2.1.9 Extension Point
+The *extend* option, if present, specifies that an Enumerated, Choice, Array, Map and Record type includes an "extension point" where new fields may be appended without breaking backward compatibility.

 ### 3.2.2 Field Options
 Field options are specified for each field within a type definition.
 Each option in Table 3-5 is a structural element of the type definition.